-Before joining Centura, Stephanie served as CEO for United Methodist Medical American Ministries, offering medical and social services through Care Centers and Clinics in six communities in southwest Kansas.
+Before joining Centura, Stephanie served as CEO of United Methodist Medical American Ministries, offering medical and social services through Care Centers and Clinics in six communities in southwest Kansas.

-Stephanie attended Kansas State University, where she earned a bachelor’s degree in psychology and a master’s degree in lifespan human development, with an emphasis in gerontology.
-She was a Sunflower Advocacy Fellow in 2010 and served as board member for the Kansas Association of the Underservice 2008-2013.
+Stephanie attended Kansas State University, where she earned a bachelor’s degree in Psychology and a master’s degree in Lifespan Human Development, with an emphasis in Gerontology.
+She was a Sunflower Advocacy Fellow in 2010 and served as a board member for the Kansas Association of the Underservice from 2008-2013.

 Stephanie is married and has two daughters, and they all enjoy spending time together as a family, as well as their horses.